-- Students document their ACLP in their NCEA Level 1: learning journal. - about the process (see Section 3)
+Student learning journal entry: Students document their ACLP in their learning journal.
+Students write a reflective statement about the process.

-The ACLP itself provides the basic structure for the learning, with students and/or the teacher deciding on suitable activities for each step in
+Teacher knowledge And pedagogy: The ACLP itself provides the basic structure for the learning, with students and/or the teacher deciding on suitable activities for each step in the process in order to think critically and take action to enhance wellbeing.